Maria Menounos' weight loss and bikini body secrets are a vegetarian diet and mixed-martial arts workouts, Celebrity Health & Fitness reported.

 The Mediterranean diet emphasizes healthy fats such as olive oil and avocados, lean proteins, fruits, vegetables, beans, nuts, and seeds.
 The diet is based on the traditional eating plans of Italian, Greek, Spanish, and other Mediterranean cultures.

 Maria's daily diet features Greek yogurt with blueberries for breakfast; a Mediterranean salad with olives, chicken and feta cheese for lunch; and vegetarian chicken teriyaki with peas and cauliflower for dinner.
+In 2014, Maria switched to a vegetarian diet and feels better than ever.

 Maria is against extreme diets, and underscored the importance of emphasizing health over vanity.
 "My goal was to stop overeating, make healthier choices, and lose weight slowly over the course of one year," she says.
 "Trying to rush or do crazy crash diets does not give you sustainable results."

-Menounos shared her weight loss, diet and workout secrets in her new book, The EveryGirl's Guide to Diet and Fitness.
+Menounos shared her weight loss, diet and workout secrets in her book, The EveryGirl's Guide to Diet and Fitness.